bbecquet/simple-static-map-server/README.md

 The [`mapstyles.json`](./mapstyles.json) file contains an array of available map styles.
 Each is defined by 3 properties:

- - `name`: the style name, used to refer it in
+ - `name`: the style name, used to specify which style to render for multiple style instances
- - `styleUrl`: the url of the JSON file of the vector map style
+ - `styleUrl`: the url of the vector map style definition in JSON
- - `attribution`: the attribution string, to display the copyright information
+ - `attribution`: the attribution string, to display proper copyright information on each generated image

 You should replace the styles in the current file by styles you own.